Britain has many unique and exciting festivals across the country. In this article we will review 10 of the popular British Festivals You Should Try.

 The energetic festival includes dancing and music to entertain the crowd.
 There is a count down to the thousands of beautiful, multi-colored lights that come to life.
 For the grand fireworks display, people congregate and celebrate at the Cossington street recreation grounds.

 The Edinburgh Fringe Festival is one of the largest festivals in the world.
 This popular event has racked up more than 50000 performances.
 In excess 3314 shows, in 313 different venues across Edinburgh.

 During the last three weeks of August, professional performers showcase their talents.
 Takin to the city streets to entertain the crowds.
 Jugglers, actors, mimes, and acrobats present shows of all genres to an eager audience.
 This British festival offers a plethora of varied entertainment to experience with back to back shows from all genres.

 What are the Best Brands of British Small Batch Gin?
 Find out HERE.

 Camp Bestival, Dorset.

-The Camp Bestival Festival is held in Dorset and is the smaller spin off of Bestival.
-It is held in July in the grounds of the historic Lulworth castle.
+The Camp Bestival Festival is held in Dorset and is the smaller spin-off of Bestival.
+It is held in July on the grounds of the historic Lulworth castle.
 The event offers a variety of entertainments and includes top live music acts across all genres.
 This festival is sure to have something to suit everybody’s taste.